naaaahTheDev/DoodleDB/README.md

 `filePath` (string): The path to the JSON file.

-`dataArrayName` (string): The name of the array from which to retrieve the data.
+`dataCollectionName` (string): The name of the collection from which to retrieve the data.

 `searchQuery` (object): The search query object containing the properties to match.